Profile

 Who is your favourite singer or band?

-This one changes like the weather, but at the moment having a fat boy slim revival!
+This one changes like the weather, but at the moment having an ELO revival!

 If you had 3 wishes for yourself what would they be? - be honest!